 1. Fluval FX6 Canister Filter

 For large tanks, the Fluval FX6 is a great pick.
 It’s recommended for tanks up to 400 gallons, though the pump works at a maximum of 563 GPH.
 This is a large canister filter with a high capacity and a reputation for powerful filtration.
+Here is the Fluval FX6 Canister Filter.

 The FX6 is a large, black cylindrical filter with red accent pieces.
-It measures in a 16 x 16 x 21 inches, so it does take up a bit of space wherever you put it.
+It measures 16 x 16 x 21 inches, so it does take up a bit of space wherever you put it.
 Input and output valves on top of the filter take up a few extra inches of space above the filter.
 However, it’s still compact enough to fit under many tanks and cabinets.

 Inside, the 3 filter media baskets hold a total of 1.5 gallons of different media.
 This filter takes loose media of any kind, though you can also find some sponge filters and filter pads that fit the baskets.
-The baskets fit well to prevent water bypassing media.
+The baskets fit well to prevent water from bypassing the media.

 After hooking up the filter and adding in the media, you’ll just add water to the inside and turn the filter on.
 This filter is designed to self-prime.
 No siphoning is required to get it working.
 You can adjust the flow rate with knobs on top of the filter.